-Two days in Bath sounds like a weird and wonderful news story in involving someone with a toe that is stuck in the tap…but that’s not the Bath we mean.
-Instead, we are talking about how to spend a fun weekend in the beautiful city in the west of the UK.
-From cute cafes and cider spots to centuries of history, there’s so much to see, so if you only have 48 hours, here is how to spend two days in Bath, England.
+Two days in Bath sounds like a weird and wonderful news story involving someone with a toe that is stuck in the tap…but that’s not the Bath we mean.
+Instead, we are talking about how to spend a weekend in Bath, the beautiful city in the west of the UK.
+From cute cafes and cider spots to centuries of history, there’s so much to see, so if you only have a short trip to Bath, here is how nail your Bath itinerary.

 - 3 The Roman Baths and Pump Room